Antongkt/Static-Analysis-of-Chrome-Extensions/README.md

 - Table `permissions_overview` has the following columns:

-  - **id**: contains the extension id
+  - **id**: contains the extension ID
-  - **info**: contains information for each version of a specific id, in JSON format.
+  - **info**: contains information for each version of a specific ID, in JSON format.
 Information includes the following:
     - could the version be analysed
     -  what manifest version is it using
     - list of API and host permissions requested